"Keeping of bees is like the direction of sunbeams."

 Be gentle to your bees and the will reciprocate.

-You will hear me talking to the hive while I work with them, giving them a gentle breath of air to get them to move usually does the trick.
+You can expect to hear me singing and talking to the hive while I work with them.
+Giving them a gentle breath of air to get them to move usually does the trick.

 Like blowing on hot soup.